Culture of Experts

 Promoting people from within an organization is not an unusual practice; moving them up a preconceived ladder.
 But think of the impact it could have on this organization if a qualified employee were to be strategically promoted to an unconventional position.

-Within a Culture of Experts, companies can identify potential Unconventional Experts who work within group #1 positions and promote them into group #4 positions.
+Within a Culture of Experts, companies can identify potential Unconventional Experts who work within position type 1 roles and promote them into position type 4 roles.
 They can also modify positions to fit the individuals who fill them.
-Another strategy might be to purposely hire potential Unconventional Experts and use group #1 positions as a starting point for their development.
+Another strategy might be to purposely hire potential Unconventional Experts and use position type 1 as a starting point for their development.
 In an upcoming module, we will look at mentor/protege structures, which will build on these strategies.

 Corporate Culture Assessment Questions